y-guang/emerge-sort/docs/technical note.md

 In most sorting problems, human decision-makers can be metaphorically described as single-core processors equipped with an extremely small *fully associative cache*.
 Foundational research supports this: Miller (1956) famously estimated working memory capacity at **7±2 items**, while Cowan (2001) proposed a more conservative estimate of **4 items**.

-Given that each comparison involves two items, a repeated item is likely to be retained in working memory if it reappears within approximately
+Given that each comparison involves two items, a repeated item is likely to be retained in working memory if it reappears within approximately $\left\lceil \frac{7}{2} \right\rceil = 4$ consecutive trials.

-$$
-\left\lceil \frac{7}{2} \right\rceil = 4
-$$

-consecutive trials.
 In particular, if an item reoccurs in **immediate succession**, a cache hit is almost certain.

 However, in **cognitively mediated comparison tasks**, locality is not a virtue.
 While locality boosts speed in computational circuits, it may introduce **bias** in human decision-making.
 For instance, repeated exposure to a single item may reduce attentional resources through **practice effects** or **habituation**.
 Thus, *minimising locality*—ensuring that comparisons remain novel—may yield more **stable and fair** judgments.